algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 - extract the operand[^13] and the arguments[^14];
 - add them into the struct line;
 - check if null:
-  - if null throw an error free the line and go to the next one;
+  - if null throw an error free the memory allocated to the line and go to the next one;
   - if not null check the types and number:
-    - if incorrect throw an error, free the line and go to the next one;
+    - if incorrect throw an error, free the memory allocated to the line and go to the next one;
-    - if correct convert to machine code[^15];
+    - if correct convert the line to machine code[^15];
 - add to the output array;
-- free the allocated memory to the line;
+- free the memory allocated to the line;
 - if check if EOF[^16]:
   - if not EOF go back to the beginning of the loop
-  - if EOF [go to the binary[^17] file](#binary-file)

 ### Binary File

- - when EOF:
+ - if EOF:
-   - if there are errors return then;
+   - if there are errors return them;
    - if there are no error indicate that the compilation was successful;
  - return the binary file;
  - start the [Interpretation](#interpreter);